*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Perth Wildlife Reserve – Lanark County

-Bring rubber boots because this trail may be a little boggy in early spring.
+Bring rubber boots because this trail could be a little boggy after a rain.
 Located on the Tay Marsh, this is the perfect place for wildlife spotting.
 Hike the three-and-a-half kilometre trail and keep your eyes peeled for deer, ducks, geese, and songbirds of all kinds.
 This reserve is 257-hectares in size and the trail is flat and level and easy to traverse.

 Getting There: There is a parking area right onsite at 100 Wildlife Rd., only a five-minute drive from the charming small town of Perth.

 Refuel: Make sure your boots are made for walking because you’ll want to take some time to explore Perth.
-Wander the downtown’s boutique shops and stop for a bite to eat on a patio at one of their many cafes and eateries.
+Wander the downtown’s boutique shops and stop for a bite to eat on a patio at one of their many cafes and eateries (when restrictions allow).
 You can also take your food to go and dine outdoors in scenic Stewart Park.

 Rose Hill Nature Reserve – Lennox & Addington

 Wander the remote trail on this 358-acre property tucked deep in the forests of Addington Highlands.
-This area doesn’t get a lot of traffic which means you are more likely to come across spring animals during your hike.
+This area doesn’t get a lot of traffic which means you are more likely to come across some wildlife during your hike.
 Hike the three-and-a-half kilometre trail that takes you past small ponds, wetlands, and creeks, and under the canopy of a lush forest.

 Getting There: Rose Hill Rd. is searchable by Google maps and located about two-and-a-half kilometres north of Denbigh.
 Watch for the Mississippi Madawaska Land Trust sign for the Pumpkin Trail to find the parking area.